wiseupdata/terraform-azurerm-databricks_workspaces/README.md

 ## Simple use test ❤️

-> with az cli logged and with the right permissions! 👀️
+> with az cli logged and with the right permissions! `az login` 👀️

 Create a new directory.